Measurements of a box

 In most square boxes, the length, width, and depth are likely to be nearly equal in measurement but all three of them will only be equal to each other in exceptional circumstances or if the manufacturer intended it to be the case.

-In the case of a tall or upward-facing box, the depth will be the largest dimension while the length and width will be smaller.
+Note: In the case of a tall or upward-facing box, the depth will be the largest dimension while the length and width will be smaller.

-For long boxes, the length of the box will be far greater than the other dimensions of the box.
+Note: For long boxes, the length of the box will be far greater than the other dimensions of the box.

 Ultimately, the product being packaged will determine what kind of box will have to be used.
 In order to calculate the total volume of a box, you will need to multiply the three dimensions of a box.
+Once you have your length, width and depth, use this convenient calculator to get exact volume measurements.

 External Dimensions vs Internal Dimensions